 National Board Vice-Chair

-Therese was born and raised in Northern California.
-She studied Kinesiology at UCLA and graduated with a Bachelors of Science in 1985.
-A summer job as a lifeguard at the 1984 Olympics inspired her to travel and work abroad.
-Three days of game show winnings from “Press Your Luck” helped to fund the dream to travel and work overseas.
-She traveled throughout Europe and was hired by Sony Corporation to work as an English teacher in two SONY factories in Central Japan.
-She provided classroom instruction and cultural counseling to prepare Sony staff assuming positions in the U.S. and Europe.
-After two years with SONY, Therese was hired by Yagami Sei Saku Sho to open a US branch called Shinwa Medical.
-The purpose of the company was to bring the latest technology in Cardiac and Orthopedic rehabilitation through exclusive distribution rights and licensing agreements to the Japanese medical market.
-She was in charge of securing the distribution rights and organizing and directing sales training for the entire Shinwa product line.
-In addition, her role at Shinwa was to work with the prefectural government to acquire federal funding for the development of the 70-acre state-of-the-art health promotion community named Aichi Kenko no Mori.
-She spent four years with Shinwa living between Nagoya, Japan and San Francisco.
-She returned to the US to live full time in San Francisco and worked for LEP International, a global logistic/ supply chain management corporation as global sales manager.
-During this time, she married her husband, Peter.
-They started a family a few years later and moved to Colorado.
-She continued working part time for LEP until her second child turned one year old.
+Therese was born and raised in Northern California and studied Kinesiology at UCLA graduating with a Bachelors of Science in 1985.
+After college, Therese traveled to Europe and soon started working for Sony Corporation as an English teacher in two SONY factories in Central Japan.
+In this role, she provided classroom instruction and cultural counseling to prepare Sony staff assuming positions in the U.S. and Europe.
+After two years with SONY, Therese was hired by Yagami Sei Saku Sho to expand operations in the United State and established Shinwa Medical.
+The purpose was to bring the latest US technology in Cardiac and Orthopedic rehabilitation through exclusive distribution rights and licensing agreements to the Japanese medical market.
+Therese was responsible for securing the distribution rights and organizing and directing sales training for the entire Shinwa product line as well as working to acquire federal funding for development efforts.
+After four years with Shinwa and living between Nagoya, Japan and San Francisco, she returned to the US to live full time in San Francisco and work as global sales manager for Geologistic, a global logistic/ supply chain management corporation.